Step 1: Apply Online

 protected by law.

-10. Engaging in intimidating conduct or bullying against another student through words
+10. Engaging in intimidating conduct or bullying against another student through words or actions,

 including direct physical contact; verbal assaults, such as teasing or name-calling; social isolation